sutoiku/puffin/CLOUD.md

 - Why should we cache data across multiple cloud layers?
 - Why should we use both scale out and scale up with serverless containers and functions?
-- Why should we embrace the data lake paradigm and not use laptops as an alternative?
+- Why should we embrace the lakehouse paradigm and not use laptops as an alternative?
 - Why should we go clientless?
 - Why should we not ignore large datasets?
 - Why should we run our Cloud Data Engine on our own Virtual Private Cloud?